Learning NextJS

 If fallback is 'blocking', the paths that have not been generated at build

-time will wait for the HTML
+time will wait for the HTML to be generated identical to sever-side

 rendering.
 There is no flash of loading/fallback state from the user's